schwinger42/movielens-streaming-pipeline/README.md

 This project creates an end-to-end data pipeline for the MovieLens 20M dataset, processing movie ratings data to generate insights about movie popularity and viewer preferences.
 The goal is to demonstrate a complete data engineering workflow that:

 1. Ingests movie ratings data from the MovieLens dataset
-2. Processes this data through a medallion architecture (Bronze/Silver/Gold layers)
+2. Processes this data through a medallion architecture
 3. Transforms the data for analytics
 4. Presents insights through interactive dashboards